crepers/LLMAD/readme.md

 ## File Descriptions

-The project is structured into a `src` directory for core logic and a `notebooks` directory for interactive analysis.
+The project is structured into a `src` directory for core logic.

 | File / Folder                 | Description                                                                                              |
 |-------------------------------|----------------------------------------------------------------------------------------------------------|